suzeeparker/FRApps_dev3-suzee/docs/BasicTraining.md

     text-shadow: 2px 2px 12px #000000;
     padding-left: 20px;
 }

+/*Sets the properties for the first letter*/
+/*of the font-based logo*/
 .header-logo::first-letter {
     font-size: 150%;
     color: cornflowerblue;
 }

+/*Sets properties for the nav-bar*/
+/*introducing the flex property*/
 .nav-list {
     list-style: none;
     margin-right: 30px;